noahzemlin/Honey-Ducklings/README.md

 This is the code for the Honey Ducklings team as part of MIT Battlecode 2024 https://battlecode.org/

+## Version 6

+Added basic setup with water+stun traps.
+Attempted to reduce teammates blocking each other.

 ## Version 5

 Major overhaul.
 Replaced A* with Bug2.
 Added flag tracking.